crumblingstatue/noten/README.md

 a valid noten template.

 ### Substitution
-In addition to just normal text that gets interpreted as-sis, templates can contain substitutions, which get replaced by the thing they describe.
+In addition to just normal text that gets interpreted as-is, templates can contain substitutions, which get replaced by the thing they describe.
 Each substitution begins with `{{` and ends with `}}`.